Pepper37/ift383-dnd/README.md

 # ift383-dnd
 A simple python text adventure and dnd combat simulator

+To run the game, simply run ./dnd.py from the terminal in the same directory as the .csv files.

 You are an adventurer looking to find a fabled treasure in a lost valley.
 You are either a Sorcerer, weilding powerful magic, or a Fighter: stronger, and equipped with a bow!.